Support PFPP @ Whole Foods

 The park that was originally laid out by Fredrick Law Olmsted, considered by many to be the father of American Landscape Architecture.
 Frederick Olmsted Sr. and his partner Charles Eliot designed approximately 110-acres of Palmer Park under the direction of Lizzie Palmer between 1893 and 1895.
 Olmsted would retire in 1895 having completed some 500 commission.
 Olmsted also designed Central Park in New York City, the Emerald Necklace in Boston, and Belle Isle here in Detroit.
 Read more

-Custom-created by artist Barbara Wynder and People for Palmer Park, this bracelet looks great (filled with Palmer Park symbols, and the surrounding historic neighborhoods).
-It will help support our efforts to improve the park (a portion of each sale goes to People for Palmer Park!).
-Order your cuff by clicking the paypal button.
-Price: $55 if you pick up your Cuff (location in Palmer Woods, near Palmer Park) or $60 if you want it shipped.
-Email your address and directions to email@example.com or call 313-891-2514 after you have made your payment to arrange delivery.
+Or you can order your cuff by clicking the paypal button. $55 if you pick up your Cuff (location in Palmer Woods, near Palmer Park) or $60 if you want it shipped.
+Email your address and directions to firstname.lastname@example.org or call 313-891-2514 after you have made your payment to arrange delivery.

 Historic Palmer Park